Spotlight On: MAC Tilt

 Finish: Frost / Violet with blue-green pearl

 Tilt is a medium blue shade that applies easily to the lid with little to no effort and blends out just as beautifully.
 As with most MAC eyeshadows, it’s important to use a good base with this one, as it loses its potency without one.
 This pairs easily with other blues, greens, pinks and browns.
-This color works with blue eyes, depending on your skin tone, and is especially alluring when applied to brown eyes.
+This color can work for blue eyes, providing you have dark blue peepers (those with lighter blue eyes may need to use this sparingly in combos to reduce the competition with your eyecolor).
+Tilt is especially alluring for brown eyes and if you have brown eyes, you really shouldn’t hesitate trying this shade.

 Look #1